ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 function loadTimeSeriesOf<collection name>Behavior(docId, timeSeriesName) {
    return [ true | false | <span of time> ];
 }
-//"span of time" refers to this type: {string?:from, string?:to}
+//"span of time" refers to this type: { string?: from, string?: to }
 {CODE-BLOCK/}

 | Parameter | Type | Description |